Aprajita-byte/BRAINWAVE_MATRIX_INTERN-TEXT-TO-IMAGE-GENERATOR/README.md

 ```

 ## Model Details
-This project is a fal.ai is a generative media platform designed for developers, offering high-performance AI model inference and training capabilities.
+This project is a fal.ai, a generative media platform designed for developers.
+It offers high-performance AI model inference and training capabilities.
 The platform specializes in running diffusion models with production-ready APIs and interactive UI playgrounds.

 ## Contributing
 We welcome contributions!
 Feel free to submit pull requests or open issues.

-## License
-This project is licensed under the MIT License.

 ## Acknowledgments
 Special thanks to the open-source AI community and contributors who made this project possible.